A Cooking Class for Men?(男の料理教室?)

 Alain: For men?
 Why “men only”?

-Cathy: It says, “For gentlemen who’ve never properly held a knife.”
+Cathy: It says, “For men who have never used a knife before.”

 Alain: Excuse me.
 I’ve held a knife before.